 Luckily, there are some answers among all the unknowns.
 One thing we do know now is that the current regulations that set the lifetime exemptions for federal gifting and estate taxes are set to expire at the end of 2025, and that could cause some people to rethink their estate plans now, regardless of what else may happen.
-But, keep in mind, depending on the final language of the tax bill eventually enacted, the expiration date could effectively be as early as December 31, 2021.

 In November 2019, the Treasury Department published regulations that, among other things, confirm that individuals taking advantage of the increased gift and estate tax unified exemption amounts in effect from 2018 to 2025—for both lifetime giving or at death—will not be adversely impacted after 2025 when the exclusion amount is scheduled to drop to pre-2018 levels.
 For example, if a taxpayer gifts $10 million today and the exemption in place when they die is only $6 million, under current law there will be no "clawback" of exemption previously used that would cause estate taxes on the "extra" $4 million that was gifted.
-This would still be the case even if the changes to the exemption amounts are effected as of an earlier date.
+This would still be the case even if the changes to the exemption amounts are put into effect as of an earlier date.

 2. For estate taxes, does it matter what types of accounts I'm leaving to heirs?
 What if all my money is in a retirement account, like a 401(k), or it's all in a brokerage account or some other type of account?
 Do I need to start reorganizing how my money is held given the changes ahead?